Wondering what to do on a layover in Toronto? As a Torontonian, I have the inside scoop.

 Here are my top suggestions for what to do in Toronto.
 These are all things I love to do.
 Next up, three itineraries for a Toronto layover.

 - Take in a sports event.
 Downtown area.
-The Raptors (basketball) are on a high, the Blue Jays (baseball) are on a low, and the Toronto Maple Leafs (hockey) just may be climbing up in the rankings after so many painful years for their fans.
+The Raptors (basketball), the Blue Jays (baseball), and the Toronto Maple Leafs (hockey) all play in downtown Toronto.
 Be part of a truly local crowd by attending any one of the many local sporting events that are going on all the time.

 - Go to Harbourfront.
 Near downtown along Lake Ontario.
 There are weekly festivals, whether indoors or out, at Harbourfront almost all year long.
 It's a cultural center with theater, art, and activities such as skating on a man-made pond/rink in the winter.

 - Take in a musical.
 Downtown either along King Street or Yonge Street.
-Some people don’t know that, after London and New York, Toronto is the next major center for musical theater.
+After London and New York, Toronto is the next major center for musical theater.
 Thanks to the enthusiasm of the Mirvish family, theaters were restored and musical productions developed in this city.
 See Broadway musicals and those on their way to Broadway.
-Come From Away, which opened in Toronto, won four 2019 Olivier Awards: Best New Musical, Outstanding Achievement in Music, Best Theatre Choreographer and Best Sound Design!
+Come From Away, which opened in Toronto, won four 2019 Olivier Awards!
 They operate six beautiful theaters so there is always something going on.
 Go directly to the Mirvish site to book your tickets.

-- Soulpepper which is in the Distillery District giving you a destination location as well as theater.
+- Soulpepper is in the Distillery District, giving you a destination location as well as theater.

-- Tarragon Theatre which is the original home to a number of successful plays.
+- Tarragon Theatre is the original home to a number of successful plays.

-- Crow’s Nest is a relatively new theater and quite small, offering truly interesting new productions or fresh takes on well-known ones.
+- Crow's Theatre is a relatively new theater and quite small, offering truly interesting new productions or fresh takes on well-known ones.
 If you have time, go early for the fantastic pre-theater prix fixe dinner at Gare de l'Est Brasserie in the same building.

 Here are three tours I've designed for a layover in Toronto.
 I hope one will meet your interests.

-- Hop on a bike and Explore Toronto’s Natural Side (tour 2) I’m big into cycling so this one is close to my heart.
+- Hop on a Bike and Explore Toronto's Natural Side.
+I'm big into cycling so this one is close to my heart.
 Decide on your bike strategy (see the two options below) and, starting from downtown, hop on the 501 Queen Streetcar heading east almost to the end of the line.
-You’re going to the neighborhood known as The Beach.
+You're going to the neighborhood known as The Beach.
 Get off at Beech Avenue.
-If you want a coffee, cross to the north side of the street (you’ll get off the bus on the south side) and cross again to the east side of the intersection.
-A few stores in is the Remarkable Bean, a family-owned cafe where they have great coffee and baked goods.
-But, your real purpose for taking the streetcar is to go for a bike ride along Toronto’s waterfront.
-Head south, towards the lake which you can see from just about every cross street in the beach.
-Once there, you’ll see the boardwalk for walkers and the bike path for cyclists.
+If you want a coffee, cross to the north side of the street (you'll get off the bus on the south side) and cross again to the east side of the intersection.
+You'll find the Remarkable Bean, a family-owned café where they have great coffee and baked goods.
+But, your real purpose for taking the streetcar is to go for a bike ride along Toronto's waterfront.
+Head south towards the lake which you can see from just about every cross street in The Beach.
+Once there, you'll see the boardwalk for walkers and the bike path for cyclists.
 Start heading west and stop along the way as often as you like.
-There’s ice cream and a very active beach volleyball area.
-There are long stretches with not a whole lot.
-Follow the bike path all the way to the foot of Yonge Street.
+There's ice cream and a very active beach volleyball area.
+Follow the bike path all the way to the foot of Yonge Street (downtown).
 At that point, you have the choice of continuing on to Harbourfront or turning south to the ferry terminal and taking the ferry to the Toronto Islands to ride there.
 If you want a really long ride, continue going west as long as you want.
 You can ride to Niagara Falls along this route.
 There are bike trails throughout the city.
 Enjoy!